eit6609/epub-creator/README.md

 </metadata>
 ```

-You can see that the elements `dc:date` and `dc:identifier` have been provided default values as described above.
+You can see that the elements `dc:date` and `dc:identifier` have been provided with default values as described above.

 ### `metadata`, array, optional

-If you need full control of the metadata you can use this property.
-What you provide is an array of XML elements, in [JSML](https://github.com/eit6609/jsml) format, that will be merged with the `simpleMetadata` and will become the children of the `metadata` element of the `content.opf` file.
+If you need full control over the metadata you can use this property.
+What you provide is an array of XML elements, in
+[JSML](https://github.com/eit6609/jsml) format, that will be merged with the `simpleMetadata` and will become the
+children of the `metadata` element of the `content.opf` file.

 #### Example